Computer Simulation for Game Design

 The corruption mechanic provided an interesting strategic avenue, but there were times when it felt overpowered — especially when players could reliably bribe key chairmen for large influence gains.

-Watch out for sycophancy: A key challenge in LLM-based playtesting is that agents tend to give overly positive feedback by default.
+Watch out for sycophancy: A key challenge in simulation-based playtesting is that agents tend to give overly positive feedback by default.
 Engineering prompts that surface genuine tension — contradictory feedback from different agents — is critical to getting useful signal.
 The two conflicting "balance" quotes above are an example of prompting for disagreement.

 By logging structured events across every simulated turn — resources, corruption seen, corruption caught, agent questions — we can graph game balance over time and spot runaway-leader dynamics or dead strategies.
+Without event-level tracking, simulation feedback is just prose.

 Metrics Tracking — Feb 28 Session